Niobio Cash Price Tops $0.0006 on Major Exchanges (NBR)

-Niobio Cash (CURRENCY:NBR) traded 5.7% lower against the dollar during the twenty-four hour period ending at 23:00 PM ET on February 6th.
-Over the last week, Niobio Cash has traded up 9.1% against the dollar.
-One Niobio Cash coin can currently be purchased for $0.0006 or 0.00000006 BTC on popular cryptocurrency exchanges including Crex24 and TradeOgre.
-Niobio Cash has a market capitalization of $82,530.00 and $122.00 worth of Niobio Cash was traded on exchanges in the last day.
+Niobio Cash (CURRENCY:NBR) traded 7.7% higher against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on February 8th.
+Over the last seven days, Niobio Cash has traded up 20.4% against the U.S. dollar.
+One Niobio Cash coin can now be purchased for $0.0006 or 0.00000006 BTC on major exchanges including TradeOgre and Crex24.
+Niobio Cash has a market capitalization of $88,511.00 and approximately $88.00 worth of Niobio Cash was traded on exchanges in the last 24 hours.

 Niobio Cash (CRYPTO:NBR) is a proof-of-work (PoW) coin that uses the